P1ntas/Large-Scale-Software-Development/docs/development.md

 ### Installation / Setup

-First of all, make sure you are in the root directory of the project.
+First of all, make sure you are in the `src` directory of the project.

 If you are running **Windows**, you can use the `install.bat` script.
 Otherwise, if you are using **Linux**, you can use the `install.sh` script.